Naoki Hyakuta: Historical views

 During a speech on March 3, 2014, in support of Toshio Tamogami's bid for the governorship of Tokyo, Hyakuta stated that the Nanjing Massacre "never happened", and stated that the Tokyo War Crimes Trials were a "sham" to cover up US war crimes such as firebombing and the atomic bombings of Hiroshima and Nagasaki.
-He also stated that he didn't see a need to teach such things to children, as they should be taught what a great country Japan is.
-He said that claims about the Nanjing Massacre were brought up at the Tokyo War Crimes Tribunals only to cancel out the crimes the US had committed.
-A press officer at the US embassy in Tokyo described Hyakuta's views as "preposterous".
+He also stated that he did not see a need to teach such things to children, as they should be taught the greatness of Japan, and that claims about the Nanjing Massacre were brought up at the Tokyo War Crimes Tribunals only to cancel out the war crimes the US had committed.

-In 2014 as an NHK governor he claimed that it was wrong to state that ethnic Koreans were forcibly brought to Japan during the Japanese colonial period.
+In 2014, as the NHK governor, he claimed that it was wrong to state that ethnic Koreans were forcibly brought to Japan during the Japanese colonial period.

 Defamation suits

-Hyakuta wrote a book called Jun'ai (2014) in memory of his recently deceased friend, the radio and TV show host Yashiki Takajin.
+Hyakuta wrote a book called Jun'ai (2014) in memory of his then-recently deceased friend, the radio and TV show host Yashiki Takajin.
 The book, written as if it were a work of reporting, portrayed Takajin's daughter and his manager as callous, cruel individuals who abandoned him in his final days.
 Takajin's manager and daughter both sued for slander.
 Hyakuta claimed that although all the persons named were real, the book was a "fiction."
 He had relied heavily on uncritical interviews with Takajin's widow, and did not mention her bigamy in the text of the book, only admitting to it later.
 After multiple appeals, in December 2017 the Supreme Court of Japan found that Hyakuta had slandered Takajin's daughter and ordered 3.65 million yen paid in compensation.
 In November 2018 the Tokyo District Court found that Hyakuta had slandered Takajin's manager as well, ordering an additional 2.75 million yen in compensation and a written apology.

 Plagiarism

-His latest book, Nihon Kokuki, a history of Japan published in 2018, was discovered to contain fictitious statements as well as plagiarism from sources such as Wikipedia articles, the latter being admitted by the author himself.
+His 2018 book Nihon Kokuki (日本国紀), hailed by the publisher as "the ultimate overview of Japanese history", was discovered to contain fictitious statements as well as plagiarism from sources such as Wikipedia articles, the latter being admitted by the author himself.
+Author Yasumi Tsuhara criticized it as "a book praising one's own country filled with copy-and-pasted excerpts from the web."